Bahadou-Badr/golang-restful-api/README.md

 auditing our Go code, building binaries, and executing database migrations.

-It’s important to point out that the directory name `internal` carries a special meaning and behavior in Go: any packages which live under this directory can only be imported by code inside the parent of the `internal` directory.
-In our case, this means that any packages which live in `internal` can only be imported by code inside our `Redlight` project directory.
+It’s important to point out that the directory name `internal` carries a special meaning and behavior in Go: any packages that live under this directory can only be imported by code inside the parent of the `internal` directory.
+In our case, this means that any packages that live in `internal` can only be imported by code inside our `Redlight` project directory.

 Or, looking at it the other way, this means that any packages under `internal` cannot be